zzybluebell/tp/docs/UserGuide.md

    * `del -mem/ -i/3:` Deletes the member with index number 3 shown in the current list.
       <div markdown="block" class="alert alert-info">

-      :information_source: **Note:** Only managers can delete members.
+      :exclamation: **Note:** Only managers can delete members.
 Login as a manager before entering the delete command.
       </div>
    * `add -txn/ -b/200.00 -id/00001:` Adds transaction with a billing $100.00 to member id 00001 shown in the current list.